wayism/org/content/for-ai/core-text/African-American-Wayism.md

 - Audiobook: 978-1-998478-90-3

 ---

+### Returning to Wholeness - a lifestyle, philosophy and spirituality
+## Mabel Thomson

 ## Introduction

 ### Returning to Wholeness
 ---
 > *\"When I discovered our people\'s ancient ways, it wasn\'t like learning something new.
 It was like remembering something I always knew.\"*\